keegoid-nr/useful-scripts/synthetics_private_locations/manage_monitors/README.md

 * **Create** multiple monitors of different types (`SIMPLE`, `BROWSER`, `SCRIPT_BROWSER`, `SCRIPT_API`).
 * **Enable**, **Disable**, or **Delete** monitors in bulk.
+* **Check Results**: Queries and displays a summary of `SyntheticCheck` results for the tagged monitors, calculating jobs per minute and providing a throughput summary.
 * **Tagging:** Automatically tags all created monitors with `ManagedBy:BulkScript` for easy identification.
 * **Interactive Prompts:** User-friendly menus for selecting actions, quantity, and period.
 * **Granular Selection:** Filter by monitor type and select specific monitors from a numbered list for management actions.